Are you afraid to log in to your online banking and check your account balance?

 - Believe that a better financial future is possible.
 You are responsible for your own personal finances.
 While changing behavior isn’t always easy, it is possible.
 It may take time, but it’s never too late to be financially-stable and build wealth.

 - Tell others about your financial goals.
 Share your financial goals with family members, friends, and coworkers, and encourage them to help keep you accountable for creating better financial habits.
-Become part of a community who shares your same values and goals, and find mentors who can provide guidance and support.
+Become part of a community who shares your financial values and goals, and find mentors who can provide guidance and support.

 - Establish a routine for monitoring your finances.
 Don’t allow yourself to procrastinate checking your credit card balances because you’re afraid of what you might see.
 Set aside a time each week to review your transactions, compare your spending with your budget, and make sure your bills are all paid on time.